 - 1 butternut squash, cut into thin wedges

-- 2 red onion, halved and cut into wedges
+- 2 red onions, halved and cut into wedges

 - 4 parsnips, cut into wedges